playiiit/makefast/README.md

 Makefast offers default functions for CRUD operations.
 Before using these, you need to create a model that corresponds to the MySQL table or MongoDB collection.

 #### Create
-To create a new record, use the Model.create method, passing in the desired attributes.
-This method is asynchronous and returns a response that typically contains information about the newly created record.
 ```py
 from app.models import User